gregcodes/counter_challenge/README.md

 All programming languages allowed.

-Counting rule:
+Requirement:
-Multiple bids for the same target firm within a two-month period are counted only as one single bid.
+Multiple bids for the same target firm within a two-month period are counted only as one single bid (the idea is to identify only independent events, i.e. to count a bidding contest when multiple companies are bidding for the same company only as one bid).

 Example (date format: dd/mm/yyyy):